kHarshit/kHarshit.github.io/_posts/2017-12-29-false-positives.md

 | **Total**      | *N* *               | *P* *              |         |
 {:.mbtablestyle}

-In statistical hypothesis testing, the false positive rate is equal to the significance level, $$\alpha$$ and $$1 - \alpha$$ is defined as the specificity of the test.
+In statistical hypothesis testing, the false positive rate is equal to the significance level, $$\alpha$$, and $$1 - \alpha$$ is defined as the specificity of the test.
 Complementarily, the false negative rate is given by $$\beta$$.

-The different measures for classification:
+The different measures for classification are:

 | Name                          | Definition | Synonyms                                   |
 |-------------------------------|:------------:|:--------------------------------------------:|